sim15/sim15.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

-Hi!
-I'm Simon, an undegraduate at [Carnegie Mellon University](https://www.cmu.edu/) studying Computer Science.
-I'm broadly interested in computer science and mathematics, particularly in cryptography and theoretical computer science.
-More recently I've also been curious about systems and cloud computing.
+I'm an undegraduate at [Carnegie Mellon University](https://www.cmu.edu/) studying Computer Science.
+I enjoy exploring new problems at the intersections of theoretical computer science, mathematics, and software, especially using new theoretical tools to improve the privacy and performance of existing systems.
+I'm especially interested in theoretical cryptography research and have more recently been curious about systems and cloud computing.

-Over the past few years, I've been involved in a series of research projects with the [Computational Structures Group](https://www.csail.mit.edu/research/computation-structures-group) @ [MIT CSAIL](https://www.csail.mit.edu/) looking at privacy-preserving database access, and more recently have joined [Tensordock](https://tensordock.com/) as a Software Engineer to help expand their decentralized cloud-GPU network.
+Previously, I worked with the [Computational Structures Group](https://www.csail.mit.edu/research/computation-structures-group) @ [MIT CSAIL](https://www.csail.mit.edu/) studying privacy-preserving database access under the mentorship of Sacha Servan-Schreiber, and more recently have joined [Tensordock](https://tensordock.com/) as a Software Engineer to help expand their decentralized cloud-GPU network.

-In general, I'm most excited by new problems at the intersection of theory and practice, especially using new theoretical tools to improve existing systems' privacy and performance.
-For some of my work in crypto and other areas, please see my [projects](/projects/).

-Outside of computer science and mathematics you may find me chasing my cat, solving minesweeper puzzles, bouldering, and walking on my hands.
-I'm also a big fan of Boston sports teams and especially love keeping up with football and basketball.
+Outside of computer science and mathematics you may find me chasing my cat, solving minesweeper puzzles, bouldering, and or walking on my hands.
+I'm also a big fan of Boston sports, particularly football and basketball!

 If you'd like to chat, feel free to reach out!